 Decode the 30-hexadecimal beacon message to determine the validity of the message.
-If the first protected field of the beacon message is not valid (per document C/S T.009, section 4.2.4), then the associated alert message should not be counted as received.
+If the first protected field of the beacon message is not valid (per document C/S T.009, section entitled "Beacon Message Validation"), then the associated alert message should not be counted as received.